AustinCodingAcademy/student-gitbook/wine-and-web.md

 [HyperText Markup Language (HTML)](https://en.wikipedia.org/wiki/HTML) is the standard markup language for creating web pages and web applications.

-With Cascading Style Sheets (CSS), and JavaScript, it forms a triad of cornerstone technologies for the World Wide Web.[1]
+With Cascading Style Sheets (CSS), and JavaScript, it forms a triad of cornerstone technologies for the World Wide Web.

 Web browsers receive HTML documents from a webserver or from local storage and render them into multimedia web pages.